"Love is the ultimate

 Here's a great game to play: As you go through your day and you notice something, or you are being presented with a choice, ask yourself, 'what would love do?'
 Then, just for the heck of it, ask, 'what would fear do?'
 Then ask, 'which will I choose right now?'
 Again, whichever is chosen, at least it is chosen consciously.

-One tiny other thing to pay attention to.
+One other tiny thing to pay attention to.
 The results of the choice.
 That could be telling. . .

 How Much More In Charge Can We Be?
 It's All Choices.